 Colleen Panina, MD

 After graduating from Stanford University, Colleen Panina, M.D. taught high school geometry at Sacred Heart Cathedral in San Francisco.
 Later Dr. Panina earned her medical degree at St. Louis University and graduated cum laude.
 She went on to complete her internship and residency at Children’s Hospital Oakland, where she was named Outstanding Intern.
 While at Children’s Hospital Oakland she also completed a two year fellowship in infectious disease.
 Most recently, she has been a member of the pediatric hospitalist service at California Pacific Medical Center.
 She is board certified and is a member of the American Academy of Pediatrics.

 Dr. Panina is a native San Franciscan.
-She is married and is the mother of five children.
+She is married and the mother of five children.
 In her spare time she likes to coach high school women’s basketball.